LeoDog896/biotrack/book/src/api.md

 ## POST `/game/<id>/ack`

 Acknowledge a join event.
-Requires a list of `player` uuids to acknowledge.
+Requires a list of `joinRequest` uuids to acknowledge.
 Returns a session id.

 ## POST `/game/<id>/finish`